rabbicheeran/GT-511C3-Arduino/README.md

+# GT-511C3
+Fingerprint Scanner Sensor module TTL GT-511C3 Arduino code without using library.
+Compatible with most of all arduino boards.

 # Reference Repositories
 https://github.com/sparkfun/Fingerprint_Scanner-TTL

 https://github.com/marc-pelland/fingerprint_gt511c3

-# GT-511C3
-Fingerprint Scanner Sensor module TTL GT-511C3 Arduino code.
-Compatible with all arduino boards.

 # Connection
 For a reliable connection if you are using a 5V Arduino microcontroller: